dhardestylewis/TACC-Stampede2-Pegasus-GeoFlood/README.md

 Once the workfow is complete, you will find outputs under the work dir printed right after the `submit.sh` command.

-## Modificiations to the Stampede2 Setup
+## Modifications to the Stampede2 Setup

 The following patch was applied to the HTCondor install on TACC Stampede2 to solve a few missing environment variables in the HTCondor/Glite SLURM submit environment: